 - Psalm 67

-In part it is perhaps because most folk have become divorced from the land; I wonder how many people on the planet have never once plant a mealie pip, as South Africans call them, or any other seed for that matter.
+In part it is perhaps because most folk have become divorced from the land.
+I wonder how many people on the planet have never once planted a mealie pip, as South Africans call them; or any other seed for that matter.

 They can never grasp the wonder of it all.
 How to grow corn is a spiritual matter.
-Be blessed as you read the psalms of victory lyrics; success over hunger and even starvation, and a nutrient deficiency of phytochemicals like zeaxanthin that help prevent adult-onset blindness.
+Be blessed as you read these psalms of victory lyrics; success over hunger and even starvation.
+What's more mealies are rich in a nutrient called zeaxanthin that helps prevent adult-onset blindness.

-Do not believe the silly notion that mealies and the like are fattening; it's the refined starches like white rice, cornflakes and cakes that make us obese; cookies and dainty bread-rolls too.
-I have been eating a cob every day for the whole summer, and not put on a pound.
+Do not believe the silly notion that mealies are fattening.
+It's the refined starches like white rice, cornflakes and cakes that make us obese; cookies and dainty bread-rolls too.
+I have been eating a cob every day for the whole summer and not put on a pound.

 Not to be forgotten, we'll have a surplus to feed our chooks.
-Our chicken tractor design has been a great success, but now we have to feed the birds.
+Our chicken tractor design has been a great success but now we also have to feed the birds.
 A surplus of corn will go a long way to caring for them.

-They love the young kernels, but once it gets dry, hard and mature then we turn to sprouted corn for chickens.
+They love the young kernels but once the cob gets dry, hard and mature then we turn to sprouted corn for chickens.

 In midsummer we are blessed with the problem of carbs galore from our green garden; that means eating much less bread.

 A staggering 27% of children under the age of five in South Africa are permanently stunted.
-The reasons are complex, but the invader brown-rat gets a lot of the credit, by forcing rural folk to feed their children on maize meal from which the germ and bran have been removed.
+The reasons are complex but the invader brown-rat gets a lot of the credit, by forcing rural folk to feed their children on maize meal from which the germ and bran have been extracted.

-A mealie a day at school for most of the summer would go a long way to restoring the well-being of our children.
+A mealie a day for most of the summer would go a long way to restoring the well-being of our children.

-The protein, fats and vitamins are stored in the germ and bran; and phytonutrients like zeaxanthin too.
+The protein, fats and vitamins are stored in the germ and bran; and phytonutrients like zeaxanthin and beta-carotene too.
+They are precursors of vitamin A; a deficiency causes over half a million children worldwide to go blind every single year.
+How to grow corn is not just for crazy greenies.

 Extraction of these nutrients can only result in malnutrition.

-In addition to these phytochemicals, corn is high in vitamin B3 which helps with cracked skin; and pyridoxine.
+In addition to these phytochemicals, corn is high in vitamin B3 which helps with cracked skin; and pyridoxine too.

 Corn has been shown to help stabilise blood sugar in diabetics, having a large amount of fibre; and perhaps surprisingly has only a medium GI rating.
 It's not rapidly digested into sugars like white rice and potatoes from cold storage.
-Certainly it should be eaten only in small quantities if you have a serious weight problem or are banting.
+Certainly you should have only half a cob if you have a serious weight problem or are banting; keep down the Glycemic Load.

 How to grow corn gives you a measure of control of the food you are eating.
-Fresh from the garden, organically grown with no pesticides, herbicides or inorganic fertilizers you know you have a nutritious product.
+Fresh from the garden, organically grown with no pesticides, herbicides or inorganic fertilizers you know you have a treasure.

 Much of it is because of phytonutrients like lutein and zeaxanthin; a deficiency increases the likelihood of going blind from macular degeneration by 40%.